charankontham/ECS-Logistics/README.md

 To run the dotnet project please use below commands in your ide or terminal

+dotnet run

+Note: I used dotnet user-secrets to store the sensitive information in my local machine (user-secrets is a file stored in local disk but in this project directory)

 Bugs:
 1. In Jwt token validation we are simply checking the signature, subject, expiration, but not user credentials (In Spring boot we are doing something that I want to replicate in the dotnet too)